ddnexus/pagy/docs/api/pagy.md

 ==- `series(size: @vars[:size], _**)`

 This method is the core of the pagination.
-It returns an array containing the page numbers and the `:gap` items to be rendered with the navigation links (e.g. `[1, :gap, 7, 8, "9", 10, 11, :gap, 36]`).
+It returns an array containing the page numbers and the `:gap` to be rendered with the navigation links (e.g. `[1, :gap, 7, 8, "9", 10, 11, :gap, 36]`).
 It accepts an optional `size` keyword argument (only useful for extras), defaulted on the `:size` variable.